dmitriyakkerman/iframe-video-overlay/README.md

 1.Specify root selector (string or DOM node) in "el" option.

 2.Specify video hosting name("youtube" or "vimeo") in "type" option.
-You can pass this param in case using youtube video(param "type" has "youtube" value by default).
+You can pass this option in case using youtube video(option "type" has "youtube" value by default).

 3.Specify "imageSrc" if you want to overlay iframe with image when module is initialized.

-4.Specify "iconSrc", "width" and "height" options inside "playButton" option for play button customization.
+4.Specify "iconSrc" and "width" and "height" options inside "playButton" option for play button customization.
+You can pass "width" and "height" options (by default they are equal "10%")

       document.addEventListener('DOMContentLoaded', function() {
           new IFrameOverlay({